-A value proposition (VP) is a key message from a vendor to potential buyers.
-It explains in a simple way what customers will obtain if they purchase a certain product or service.
+A value proposition (VP) is a key message from a vendor to the potential buyers.
+It merely explains what customers will obtain if they purchase a particular product or service.
 The VP isn’t a mere description of a commodity.
 Nor is it a slogan.

 In B2B, the value proposition is the description of how a company helps its clients solve their business problems.

 Let’s take a look at value propositions on CIENCE main page:

 We have one general VP - B2B Lead Generation.
 That’s what we do for our clients.

 We also have a value proposition to each Buyer Persona we’ve outlined for our business.
 We created special web pages for each of them.
 Check out some of the key phrases that we use:

 Before creating a value proposition, you should have a plan.
 For that, you may use either a VP formula or a VP canvas.

 The formula briefly outlines what components your VP should consist of.
 Use it to explain the definition of a Value Proposition to your team or consider it a template to your VP.

 If you want to dig deeper into details, you should use a Value Proposition Canvas.
 This tool is more centered around the needs and values of a customer and its connection with your product.